PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 18:29:44
+Last updated: 2024-04-02 18:30:17
-Random Quote: The journey of a thousand miles begins with one step. - Laozi
+Random Quote: The least movement is of importance to all nature.
+The entire ocean is affected by a pebble. - Blaise Pascal